-The next Crime Free Multi-Housing course will be held October 18 - 19, 2017 at the Kingsway Legion (14339 - 50 Street) Recertification will be 1/2 day on October 20.
-For all management companies interested in registering themselves, site managers, assistant managers or maintenance staff, please contact Carol Wilson at the City of Edmonton at 780-496-5959.
+The next Crime Free Multi-Housing course will be held virtually on March 10, 2021.
+Recertification will be 1/2 day on March 11.
+The Fall course is scheduled for October 6 & 7, 2021 - pending COVID.
+For all management companies interested in registering themselves, site managers, assistant managers or maintenance staff, please contact Dawna Sasewich of the Collaborative Policing Unit at 780-421-3425.

 The program consists of three phases

 - Two-day seminar that teaches the concepts of creating a crime-free building;

 - Those attending the seminar will be given a 12 chapter manual that provides additional community resources for tenants, landlords, and property managers;

 - Includes presentations on Crime Prevention through Environmental Design (CPTED), drug and gang awareness, and the Crime Free Lease Addendum;